fibo/arithmetica/README.md

 > is an implementation of arithmetic operators for Rational numbers

-A `RationalNumber` is any number that can be expressed by a fraction.
+A [Rational](https://en.wikipedia.org/wiki/Rational_number) is a number that can be expressed as a fraction of two integers.
-It is represented by a string, for example:

-- "0"
-- "1.2"
-- "-0.42"

 ## Installation